-DeltaCare®, a managed care dental plan Administered by Delta Dental of Washington
+DeltaCare® - A Managed Care/HMO Plan Administered by Delta Dental of Washington

 Introduction

 Welcome to your DeltaCare Plan, administered by Delta Dental of Washington, a founding member of the nationwide Delta Dental Plans Association.

 Our mission is to support your overall health by providing excellent dental benefits and the advantages of access to care within the largest network of Dentists in Washington and nationwide.
 Supporting healthy smiles has been our focus for over 60 years.